instadeepai/Mava/README.md

 - 🥑 **Implementations of MARL algorithms**: Implementations of multi-agent PPO systems that follow both the Centralised Training with Decentralised Execution (CTDE) and Decentralised Training with Decentralised Execution (DTDE) MARL paradigms.
 - 🍬 **Environment Wrappers**: Example wrapper for mapping a Jumanji environment to an environment usable by Mava.
 At the moment we only support [Robotic Warehouse][jumanji_rware] but plan to support more environments soon.
-- 🎓 **Educational Material**: [Quickstart notebook][quickstart] to facilitate Mava's adoption and highlight the added value of JAX-based MARL.
+- 🎓 **Educational Material**: [Quickstart notebook][quickstart] to demonstrate how Mava can be used and to highlight the added value of JAX-based MARL.

 ## Installation 🎬